libvips/lua-vips/README.md

 # How it works

 libvips has quite a bit of introspection machinery built in.
-This Lua binding opens the vips library with ffi and uses these introspection facilities to search for operators and to discover what arguments they take and return.
+This binding uses an `__index` method on the image metatable to search libvips for an operation of that name.
+It can discover what arguments the operation takes and what results the operation returns.

-It uses an `__index` method on the image metatable to call into libvips, so `image:hough_circle()`, for example, will perform a Hough transform, even though this binding knows nothing about the `hough_circle` operator.
+This means you can use `image:hough_circle()`, for example, to perform a Hough transform, even though this binding knows nothing about the `hough_circle` operator.

-This means this binding is small and simple to maintain.
+This binding is small and simple to maintain.
 It will expand automatically as features are added to libvips.

 # Features